hpfn/movie_plist/README.md

 Using sqlite3.
 If a directory has only a .desktop file there is no problem.
-A .desktop file look like this:
+A .desktop file look like this: # no blank lines

 [Desktop Entry]

 Encoding=UTF-8

 Name=Link para Money Monster (2016) - IMDb

 Type=Link

 URL=http://www.imdb.com/title/tt2241351/?ref_=fn_al_tt_1

 Icon=text-html

 Stored data in a sqlite3 - 2016-08-19